-The fees paid to the ILCU for services provided in accordance with the Agency and Management agreement during 2020 amounted to €2,196,782 (2019: €2,139,289).
+The fees paid to the ILCU for services provided in accordance with the Agency and Management agreement during 2021 amounted to €2,201,305 (2020: €2,196,782).

 Surplus arising in the technical account in a given year, after making adequate provision for technical provisions and any adjustment necessary to meet the Company's economic capital requirements over its planning time-horizon, is returnable to its policyholders (credit unions) by way of a claims experience refund.
 Such a claims experience refund is calculated based on the combined effect of the underwriting result and investment income in the technical account.
 An additional calculation is performed to check that the claims experience refund to policyholders would not result in the release of capital required to be retained by the Company in order to meet the Company's economic capital requirements as calculated on a Solvency II basis.
-There is no claims experience refund payable to Credit Unions for 2020 (2019:€12.6m).
+The claims experience refund payable to Credit Unions in 2022 for 2021 is €4,371,143 (2020: nil).

-Directors fees, expenses and emoluments amounted to €398,105 in 2020 (2019: €378,263).
+Directors fees, expenses and emoluments amounted to €401,373 in 2021 (2020: €398,105).